Tommy Hunter: Career

 After his show was cancelled by the CBC, Hunter continued to tour with his band, The Travelling Men.
 He retired after his final tour in 2012.

+Death

+Hunter died at a retirement home in London, Ontario, on July 2, 2026, at the age of 89.
+Family members and his rescue dog were at his bedside.

 Awards and recognition

 Hunter was inducted into the Canadian Country Music Hall of Fame in 1984.
 In 1986, Hunter was made a Member of the Order of Canada.
-He has received three Canadian Juno Awards and one Gemini Award.
+He received three Canadian Juno Awards and one Gemini Award.
 In 1990, he was given a place in the Country Music Hall of Fame's "Walkway of Stars".
 A street ("Tommy Hunter Way") was also renamed in his honour in his hometown of London, Ontario, in the late 1990s.
 He became a member of the Order of Ontario in 1996.
-In 2005 he was honored with a GMA Canada Lifetime Achievement Award.
+In 2005 he was honoured with a GMA Canada Lifetime Achievement Award.
 The award is handed out annually by the Gospel Music Association of Canada.

-Tommy Hunter received the Queen Elizabeth II Golden Jubilee Medal in 2002 and the Queen Elizabeth II Diamond Jubilee Medal in 2012.
+He received the Queen Elizabeth II Golden Jubilee Medal in 2002 and the Queen Elizabeth II Diamond Jubilee Medal in 2012.